State Alternative Fuel and Advanced Vehicle Laws and Incentives: 2013 Year in Review

 Figure 1. * Because an incentive, law, or regulation may apply to more than one technology type, adding the totals results in counting some items more than once.

-Over the last year, state legislatures and agencies have been busy creating incentives, laws, and regulations that support the use of alternative fuels, advanced vehicles, and other strategies that align with Clean Cities' mission to cut petroleum use in transportation.
+Over the last year, state legislatures and agencies have been busy creating incentives, laws, and regulations that support the use of alternative fuels, advanced vehicles, and other strategies that align with Clean Cities' mission to advance alternative fuels and energy-efficient vehicle technologies.

 In 2013, states established 25 new incentives related to alternative transportation.
 This is considerably more than the 11 incentives established in 2012, a sign that state budgets may be rebounding and states are giving additional consideration to alternative fuels and advanced vehicle technologies.